deps2code/deps2code.github.io/README.md

-# merrychristmas
+# Fun with JS
-This project aims at building a fun web page using JS animations for Christmas
+This project aims at building fun web pages using JS animations